DEFRA/ffc-grants-eligibility-checker/test/performance/README.md

 http;host.docker.internal;3000
 ```

 This file is overwritten by Jenkins with the PR-specific details when the pipeline runs.

-The following command can then be used to run the test in the same manner as Jenkins:
+The following command can then be used to run the test in the same manner as Jenkins.
+In directory `/test/performance` run:

 ```
 docker-compose -f ../../docker-compose.yaml -f docker-compose.jmeter.yaml run --build --rm jmeter-test